MarkusLange/r_ru-torrent-install-script/README.md

 rtorrent user, now privileged with folder access rights via group access.
 There is no way to do a feature update (true deamon-mode) from Version 2.1 to Version 2.2, needed reinstallation, but ruTorrent updates with the new script works for installations pre Version 2.2 with the updated Version.

+Drop support for Debian 9 (Stretch) and ruTorrent 3.8 with Version 3.6

+Drop support for rtorrent 0.9.6 and older with Version 3.8

 Scripted Installation

 ![Scriptet](https://github.com/MarkusLange/r_ru-torrent-install-script/blob/main/screenshots/I_Scripted%20Installation.PNG)